Statistic Lindsay California National

 Lindsay Racial Demographics & Ethnicity

-Recognizing the racial demographics and ethnicity breakdown of Lindsay is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
-In Lindsay, the racial breakdown comprises 70.1% White, 0.4% Black or African American, 0.9% Asian, 0.4% American Indian, and 0% Native Hawaiian, with 86.1% of the population identifying as Hispanic or Latino.
-22.5% of households reported speaking English only, while 73.7% reported speaking Spanish only.
-Furthermore, 40.1% of residents were categorized as foreign-born.
+Understanding the Lindsay racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In Lindsay, the racial breakdown indicates 70.1% White, 0.4% Black or African American, 0.9% Asian, 0.4% American Indian and 0% Native Hawaiian, with 86.1% of the population identifying as Hispanic or Latino.
+Notably, 22.5% of households reported speaking English only, while 73.7% reported speaking Spanish only.
+Additionally, 40.1% of residents were categorized as foreign-born.

 Lindsay Population Density